Exploring the Constitution

 Changes from the 1960s

-Tony Blair, who is a lawyer, wanted to modernise the traditional system and also bring the spending of the Lord Chancellor’s department under control and proposed, in 2003, to abolish the position of Lord Chancellor.
-This led to discussions but, in the end, the Constitutional Reform Act 2005 made important changes:-
+Tony Blair, who was a lawyer, wanted to modernise the traditional system and also bring the spending of the Lord Chancellor’s department under control and proposed, in 2003, to abolish the position of Lord Chancellor.
+This led to discussions but, in the end, the Constitutional Reform Act 2005 made important changes.

 Meetings between the Judiciary and Government ministers now take place but are more formal.
 The Lord Chief Justice meets the Secretary of State from Justice regularly and the Prime Minister twice a year.